Information for prisoners and their families

 This advice applies to Scotland.
 See advice for See advice for England, See advice for Northern Ireland, See advice for Wales

-When you go into prison or leave prison, both you and your family will have to make arrangements about a range of practical concerns, including:
+When you go into prison or leave prison, you and your family might have to make decisions about things like:

 housing